CastellaniLab/EpigeneticAgePipeline/README.md

 **useAdult** argument:
 Logical.
 If TRUE asssume adult blood sample during cell count generation, else assuming cord blood.
 To view the differences in the cell counts generated [see cell counts section](#cell-counts).

+**useImputation** argument:
+Logical.
+If TRUE use mean values from GSE40279 to fill in missing CpG's during GrimAge and DunedinPACE calculation.

 #### Output

-**output.txt:**
-A .txt file containing epigenetic age/acceleration estimates, covariate data and residual data.

-**matrixplot{Clockname}.pdf:**
+**output.txt**
-A set of .pdf files illustrating the correaltions between a specific epigenetic age estimate and covariates.
+A `.txt` file containing textual summaries of epigenetic age estimates and covariate correlation results.

-**epigeneticAge.txt:**
-A .txt file showing epigenetic age/acceleration estimates.
-This file is better suited for importing into a spreadsheet program than output.txt.

-**plot{Clockname}.pdf:**
-A set of .png files showing a line plot of an epigenetic age estimate against chronological age.

-**SampleIDandAge.png:**
+**epigeneticAge.txt**
+A `.txt` file with epigenetic clock estimates for each sample.
+Structured for easy spreadsheet import.

+**results.md**
+Markdown-formatted summary table of epigenetic age results.

+**SampleIDandAge.png**
-A .png file containing a grouped bar chart showing each sample and their associated epigenetic age estimates as well as chronological age.
-Note that this file is typically a more useful analysis tool when using smaller sample sizes.
+Grouped bar chart showing each sample's epigenetic age measures alongside chronological age.

+**matrixplot{Clockname}.pdf**
+Correlation matrix plots between a specific epigenetic clock (e.g., Horvath, GrimAge) and covariates.

+**plot_{Clockname}.png**
+Scatter plots with regression lines between chronological age and each epigenetic age estimate.

 **{Clockname}SampleData.csv**
-.csv file containing covariate data, including clock data.
+CSV files containing covariates and clock estimates per sample.

+**EpiAgeResultsDf** *(R object in .GlobalEnv)*
+Data frame of epigenetic clock estimates exported for immediate use in the R session.

+**CellCountsDf** *(R object in .GlobalEnv, if applicable)*
+Cell count estimates assigned to global environment if IDAT processing and cell counting were done.

+**myEnv** *(R environment)*
+Environment used to store intermediate and final objects.
+Useful for accessing pipeline results programmatically across functions.

 ### Using the generateResiduals function
 ```
-generateResiduals(directory = getwd(),
+generateResiduals(inputDirectory = getwd(),
+outputDirectory = inputDirectory,
 useBeta = FALSE,
 formula = NULL,
 arrayType = "450K",